 BGP Interview Questions For Experienced CCNA and CCNP Network Engineers

-In this article you will find the most important and most asked BGP Interview Questions For Experienced CCNA and CCNP Network Engineers.
+In this article, you will find the most important and most asked BGP Interview Questions For Experienced CCNA and CCNP Network Engineers.
 It will cover all concepts of BGP (Border Gateway Protocol) .

 What is BGP?

 BGP stands for Border Gateway Protocol and it is the main dynamic routing protocol used on the Internet.
-BGP is for the large networks and normally used for connecting different ISPs.
+BGP is for large networks and is normally used for connecting different ISPs.
 Since BGP operates with large amounts of data (the current size of the table for IPv4 is more than 450 thousand routes), the principles of its configuration and operation are different from the internal dynamic routing protocols (IGP).
 BGP may be used for routing within an AS and classified as IGP protocol while the other protocols may be referred to as Exterior Border Gateway Protocol.
-BGP is consider as a path vector protocol & it routing metric based on paths, network-policies sets by a network administrator.
+BGP is considered as a path vector protocol & it routing metric is based on paths, network-policies sets by a network administrator.